Randomized truncation of quantum states: Approximations in trace distance

+For the second part, it suffices to show that $(\sigma^\star, \rho^\star)$ is also a saddle point for the minimax in \cref{eq:original_minimax}.
+But this is clear by comparing the left-hand side of \cref{eq:rank_1_m_formulation} with that of \cref{eq:original_minimax}, which we have shown to be equal.
+Explicitly, we have

-where the third line follows from \Cref{lem:fidelity_equals_top_k}.
-Finally, by \cref{eq:perm_diag_invariance} we can replace $v$ with $v^\downarrow$ in the optimization in \cref{eq:max_with_complex_vectors} without changing the optimal value.
-After making this modification we are free to restrict the feasible set to $\{{m}\in\bbR^d: \norm{{m}}_2=1\}$ without loss of generality. \end{proof} The optimization in \cref{eq:t_k_opt_simplified} bears some resemblance to the computation of the proximal operator for the $k$-support norm, as studied in~\cite{AFS12}, and can be solved in a similar way.
-To begin executing this strategy, we require the following fact. \begin{lem} A point ${m}\in \bbR^d$ is an optimal solution for the optimization problem in \cref{eq:t_k_opt_simplified} if and only if $\norm{{m}}_2=1$ and there exists a $\lambda\geq 0$ such that
+where the second inclusion follows from \Cref{lem:rank_1_suffices}. \end{proof} The optimization in \cref{eq:t_k_opt_simplified} bears some resemblance to the computation of the proximal operator for the $k$-support norm, as studied in~\cite{AFS12}, and can be solved in a similar way.
+To begin executing this strategy, we require the following fact. \begin{lem} A point ${m}\in \bbR^d$ is an optimal solution for the optimization problem in \cref{eq:t_k_opt_simplified} with $k<d$ if and only if there exists a $\lambda\geq 0$ such that